-As GOP lawmakers ready a new “three-way hybrid” pension bill, the Keystone Research Center Press Released a report that shows that the bill would not generate meaningful savings for the state, but would deeply cut retirement benefits for future employees.
+As GOP lawmakers ready a new “three-way hybrid” pension bill, the Keystone Research Center released a report that shows that the bill would not generate meaningful savings for the state, but would deeply cut retirement benefits for future employees.

-HARRISBURG – As GOP lawmakers ready a new “three-way hybrid” pension bill, the Keystone Research Center today Press Released a report that shows the bill would not generate meaningful savings for the state but would deeply cut retirement benefits for future employees.
+HARRISBURG – As GOP lawmakers ready a new “three-way hybrid” pension bill, the Keystone Research Center today released a report that shows the bill would not generate meaningful savings for the state but would deeply cut retirement benefits for future employees.

 The report draws on studies of the three-way hybrid by four actuaries transmitted yesterday to lawmakers with a cover memo by the Independent Fiscal Office (IFO).
 The report finds: